-Dry Contact Relay
+Dry Contact Relay Option

-To use your dry contact output fail relay you must connect a 9-pin D connector to the unit.
-You must use pins one and six as is indicated on page 6 in the remote connector diagram.
+The charger is fitted with a dry contact relay to indicate output failure to a monitoring system.
+To use the dry contact output fail relay you must connect a 9-pin D connector to the unit.
+You must use pins one and six as is indicated on the remote connector diagram.

 The relay is factory preset to fail in the closed position when the low output LED and buzzer come on.
-If you wish to have the relay fail in the open position when the low output LED and buzzer come on, you must take the cover off the unit and move the jumper to the other position on J10.
-J10 is located next to the relay K1.
+If you wish to have the relay fail in the open position when the low output LED and buzzer come on, you must take the cover off the unit and move the jumper to the other position on J11.
+J11 is located next to the relay.

-To change the position of the jumper, first turn the unit off and disconnect the unit from both the power and load(s).
-Next, turn the unit on for 30 seconds to discharge the capacitors, then turn it off again.
-Remove the eight screws holding on the cover.
-Turn the unit upside down, remove the cover and locate J10.
-It will be next to the relay K1 as is shown in the above diagram.
+To change the position of the jumper, first turn the unit off and disconnect the unit from both the power and batteries.
+Next, turn the unit on for 30 seconds to discharge the capacitors, and then turn it off again.
+Turn the unit upside down and remove the four screws.
+Remove the base plate and locate J11.
+It will be next to the relay as is shown in the above diagram.
 Simply move the jumper to the desired position as is shown in the above diagram.
-Replace the cover and re-install the eight cover screws.
-Reconnect the unit to the power and load(s).
+Replace the base plate and re-install the four screws.
+Reconnect the unit to the power and batteries.